-Pilot grant applications received by the San Diego Center for AIDS Research (CFAR) are evaluated by local, national, and international experts.
+Pilot grant applications received by the San Diego Center for AIDS Research (SD CFAR) are evaluated by local, national, and international experts.
 Reviewers are selected based on expertise and lack of conflict of interest.
 These reviewers rate each application on a number of criteria, including the applicant's eligibility, the application's scientific merit, relevance to HIV research, and potential to generate subsequent grants and publications.

-Reviewers assess each the eligibility of each applicant and assign a rating, with preference given to junior-level investigators who have no other NIH or equivalent funding.
+Reviewers assess the eligibility of each applicant and assign a rating, with preference given to junior-level investigators who have no other NIH or equivalent funding.
 Please review our eligibility requirements before you apply.

 Pilot grant reviewers are renowned experts in all areas of HIV research.
 They evaluate each application on its creativity, feasibility in an international setting, and potential contribution to the current body of scientific knowledge.